flavienbwk/book-devops/eng/README.md

 To enable fine scaling on isolated functionalities, so-called "serverless" architectures have emerged.
 The advantage of a _serverless_ architecture over traditional micro-services approaches is multifaceted:

-- No longer having to manage the underlying infrastructure
+- No longer having to manage the underlying infrastructure ;
-- Only pay when the service is used
+- Only pay when the service is used ;
-- Automatically provision resources during high traffic
+- Automatically provision resources during high traffic ;
-- Automatically remove unused resources
+- Automatically remove unused resources.

 Included in this are _Function as a Service_ or _FaaS_ technologies[^TechFaaS], _Container as a Service_ (CaaS), _serverless compute platforms_ or _SCP_[^TechSCP], self-managed storage services[^TechDBmanaged], and self-managed messaging services[^ManagedQueues].